rlads2017G1/old-blog/about.md

 All the posts on my blog are licensed under <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC-BY-NC-4.0</a>.
 Translations are welcomed, both from *Chinese to English* and *English to Chinese*.
 You can contact me via Email or Facebook, the information needed is in my [résumé](./resume/cv.html){:target="_blank"}.

+## Credits & Acknowledgement

+#### Theme Template

+The theme of my blog is forked from [jekyll TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme){:target="_blank"}, and some customization has been done to fit my own tastes. **TeXt theme** is by far the prettiest theme I've ever seen, the typeface and clean layout make it comfortable when reading the blog.

+#### Icon

+The favicon on the browser's tab and the icon beside the site's title are [Tux](https://en.wikipedia.org/wiki/Tux), the official brand character of the Linux kernel.
+Although I'm not a Linux user (I might become one in the future due to the annoying Windows), I really admire the concept of Open Source. **Tux** is used here mainly because of its cuteness, the version is [Tux Crystal 2nd revision](https://en.wikipedia.org/wiki/Tux#/media/File:TUX_G2.svg){:target="_blank"}.

 <br>